 Even if you are tracking your own keywords already, you can set up tracking on these specific keywords you're watching--with updates on your ranks as well as separate updates for theirs.

 This video shows you how to do that in SpyFu.
 Set it up once and add keywords as you find new ones to stay on top of.

 Additionally, make sure that your content is fresh and part of your well-constructed internal linking pattern.
 We have some tips for these things in the next section.

 Once you start comparing your ranks to your competitor's ranks, you will notice battles you've had on the same terms where both of you optimize and adjust.
 This segment includes the rankings where they might have fallen behind you, but now they just started outranking you.

 If that's the case, there is room to fight back.
 You probably have a good foundation with your active content to edge them out quickly, too.

 There are defensive actions open to you where you do rank:

 Rule out any drop in rankings.

 You could be looking at a situation where your competitor did nothing new to raise their standing, but for some reason your rankings dropped.
-Check our Ranking History tool for your own site--we'll show you how--and look for the very topic (a group of related keywords).
-If your rankings were steady, follow our tips below to try to bring new life to your content.
+Check our Ranking History tool for your own site--we'll show you how--and look for that topic (a group of related keywords) that you uncovered in your competitor research.
+If your rankings have plateaued, follow our tips below to try to bring new life to your content.
 If your position fell, it's time to diagnose that drop in your standings.

 Here's our best guide to spotting where your rankings started to drop so you can reverse it.
 Fortunately, any dips are probably recent, and recency is on your side.
 You should be able to recall (or retrace your steps) what you did on your site that might have triggered a drop in rankings.